python4astronomers/python4astronomers/source/core/core.rst

 Before getting started you need to get the example data and script files for the workshop.
-Now that you have a working Python installation we can do this without worrying about details of the platform (e.g. linux has wget, Mac has curl, Windows does not have tar, etc etc).
+Now that you have a working Python installation we can do this without worrying about details of the platform (e.g. linux has wget, Mac has curl, Windows might not have tar, etc etc).

 Change to your main Python for Astronomers working directory, start IPython ("ipython -pylab") and enter::